gabrbfreire/trello_wannabe/README.md

 Similar to the Trello website with registration of tables, lists, cards and login system.
 Available on Heroku

-Using Spring, Thymeleaf, JQuery, Bootstrap and MySQL
+Using Spring(Spring Boot, Spring Security and Spring Data), Thymeleaf, JQuery, Bootstrap and MySQL

 Heroku link: https://trello-clone-java.herokuapp.com